Bicycling at UB

 Every UB Stampede bus is equipped to conveniently and safely carry up to three bicycles between the North and South Campuses.
 Using the bike racks is quick and simple, find out how with this instructional video .

-Bicycle parking is conveniently located across the North, South and Downtown Campuses.
+UB has racks to support over 800 bicycles, located on its campuses.
 View the map to find a spot closest to your destination.

 - North Campus: